kimiakhs/Muscle-activation-OpenSim-sEMG/README.md

 5. Run the scaling.
 6. Save the saled model.
 7. Close the model.
+8. Close OpenSim

 Run inverse kinematics:
+1. Open OpenSim.
-1. Load the scaled model.
+2. Load the scaled model.
-2. Open inverse kinematics tool window.
+3. Open inverse kinematics tool window.
-3. Load inverse kinematics setup from IK folder on google drive.
+4. Load inverse kinematics setup from IK folder on google drive.
-4. Change the file path to load the corresponding .trc file from Mocap folder on google drive.
+5. Change the file path to load the corresponding .trc file from Mocap folder on google drive.
 6. Save the results in the desired Motion File path.
 7. Run the inverse kinematics.